Mirantis/mke-docs/content/docs/configuration/kubernetes/kubelet.md

 - Crosscheck `featureGates` in the custom profile against the official Kubernetes [list of removed feature gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates-removed/).
   Adding a removed feature gate will prevent the kubelet from starting.
-- Add `allowedUnsafeSysctls` as namespaced `sysctls`.
+- When setting `allowedUnsafeSysctls` include only namespaced `sysctls`.
   Non-namespaced `sysctls` are unsupported by the kubelet and will also prevent it from starting.
 {{< /callout >}}

 ### Apply a custom profile to a node